 Harri Piispanen (b.1981) is a Helsinki based visual and performance artist.
-Graduated from Aalto University’s Environmental Art master program in 2014, his earlier studies consist of material based art, namely glass and ceramics.
+Graduated from Aalto University’s Environmental Art master program in 2014, his earlier studies consist of material based art – namely glass and ceramics.
 Currently working with a wide range of materials and mediums Piispanen revolves his practice around the creation of objects and their use in performance.

 The focus is on the most personal of spaces: the human body.
 More specifically, the body of the artist with all its imperfections.
 It is a platform for action and a canvas of display.
 Many of the works take on the form of a garment: hat, mask, shirt, dress etc. Each apparel made is a wrapping, an outlandish cocoon of colour and impracticality.
 It covers the body – or parts of it – often impairing the wearer in one way or the other.

 As a part of his own practice Piispanen also works as an art educator.
 He has been teaching ceramics, environmental and visual arts as well as various open workshops at the Annantalo Arts Centre from 2011.

 “My practice slides seamlessly from visual to performing art.
 I work with a range of materials and mediums but the solid core is in the creation of objects and their subsequent use.
 Most of the objects I make are garments.
 They are meant to be worn and as such are directly connected with the body.
 Each one is a wrapping, an outlandish cocoon of colour and impracticality covering the body, or parts of it.
 The exteriors are often humorous and bizarre visualizations of the profane trinity of consumption, sexuality and mortality – a trio that is ever-present.